Turf Toe – Sprain of the Big Toe

 Turf toe is one of those sports injuries that is so closely associated with a specific situation that it’s right there in the common name.
 Football?
 Soccer?
 If you play on turf, then it could probably happen, right?

-However, while there’s some truth to the name – turf toe really is more common for athletes who play on artificial turf – you definitely don’t have to be a football player (or even play sports) to get it.
+Yet while there is some truth to the name – turf toe really is more common with athletes who play on artificial turf – you don’t have to play football (or even be an athlete) to suffer from this painful condition.

 Common symptoms of turf toe include:

-- A “popping” noise at the moment of injury
+- Pain, often intense at the moment of injury

 - Stiffness and inability to move the toe

 - Instability in the toe joint (if the ligaments have been severely torn)